cmendible/cmendible.github.io/_posts/2016-09-26-step-by-step-asp-net-core-on-docker.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/09/dotnetdocker.jpg
+description: 'Step by step: ASP.NET Core on Docker'
 categories:
   - Azure
   - dotNetCore
-tags:
-  - ASP.NET Core
-  - Docker
+tags: aspNetCore Docker
 ---
-This week I have to give an introductory talk on DevOps and <a href="https://www.docker.com/" target="_blank">Docker</a> and therefore I decided to prepare a simple **Step by step: ASP.NET Core on **<a href="https://www.docker.com/" target="_blank">Docker</a>** sample.</p>
+This week I have to give an introductory talk on DevOps and <a href="https://www.docker.com/" target="_blank">Docker</a> and therefore I decided to prepare a simple **Step by step: ASP.NET Core on <a href="https://www.docker.com/" target="_blank">Docker</a>** sample.

 Assuming you have <a href="https://www.docker.com/" target="_blank">Docker</a> installed and running, follow these 4 simple steps:

 ## 1. Create a dockerfile
 ---
 On your Docker box create a dockerfile with the following contents

 ``` yaml
     # We use the microsoft/dotnet image as a starting point.